Life in halls

 Any returning students who have already secured a room at an NTU residence, but wishes to become an RA, will need to relocate to one of the designated RA rooms within the same or a different residence.

-A typical RA shift consists of being based at the residence reception from 6pm to 7pm in order to provide a regular resource for all residents should they need assistance.
-Between 7pm and 8am the following morning, RA’s are required to be ‘on-call’ using the duty phone.
-RA’s will be required to respond to calls for assistance by the out of hours’ staff during these hours and will need to be physically present at the residence during the entirety of their shift.
+RA shifts begins at 6pm and involves being proactive in promoting events/activities within the halls and carrying out welfare checks, between the hours of 6pm to 8pm.
+From 8pm and 8am the following morning, RA’s are required to be ‘on-call’ using the duty phone.
+RA’s must respond to calls for assistance by the out of hours’ staff during these hours and will need to be physically present at the residence during the entirety of their shift.

 What additional duties does an RA have?

-As part of the role, each RA is required to work at the four main University Open Days throughout the year, which are held in October, November, February and July, typically 10am to 5pm.
+As part of the role, each RA is required to work at University Open Days throughout the year, which are held in October, November, December, February, March and July, from the hours of 9am to 5pm.

 All RA’s are invited to stay in one of our city residences during the training programme.
 This gives the RA’s a chance to meet their immediate team as well as teams from other residences.